-Churn, as scary as it is real, means the end of a relationship.
-It affects all businesses at some point and no one, not even the most successful retailers in the world, are excluded.
-Churn is a fact and you have to work very hard within every corner of your business to prevent and reduce customer churn.
+Customer churn is a fact—and you must work very hard within every corner of your business to prevent and reduce it.
 One very effective way of managing this is to measure and act on predictive churn scores.

-Voyado keeps an eye on each customer’s overall engagement to make an assessment whether this customer shows signs of declining interest in your business.
+Engage keeps an eye on each customer’s overall engagement to make an assessment whether this customer shows signs of declining interest in your business.
 Looking at things such as opening rates, click rates, purchase frequency, etc., churn score is the probability (0–1) that a customer will fall below a certain limit value in their purchase frequency within a certain time.

 The churn scoring predicts behavior with a certain margin of error.
 This means that the events that the scoring are forecasting may not yet have happened.
 Using this type of values means that you can keep an eye on those customers which are predicted to have a high risk for churn.

-If a customer is predicted to have a high churn, it is very likely that he/she does not open your emails often and does not have an overall interest in your brand anymore.
+If a customer is predicted to have a high churn, it's very likely that he/she doesn't open your emails often and doesn't have an overall interest in your brand anymore.
 For this reason, it is recommended that you test different channels to approach the customer to see which channel works.
-Also keep in mind that you will probably not rescue the majority of your churners, but pushing an occasional extra visit to your site or store will add up in the long run.
+Also keep in mind that you probably won't rescue most of your churners but pushing an occasional extra visit to your site or store will add up in the long run.

 Prevent churn as early as possible

-A possible use case for preventing churn is to combine the predictive churn score with recent behavior.
-Set up an automation that fetches possible churners and process them with offers relevant for their profile.
+An example of a use case for preventing churn is to combine the predictive churn score with recent behavior.
+Set up an automation that fetches possible churners and process them with urgent offers.
 Here is an example: